SilkRose/Pony/src/stories/love-licks/love-licks.md

 I lick a U on her right cheek.

-Pinkie licks it back to me, before licking, 'yes.'
+Pinkie licks it back to me, before licking, 'Yes.'

 I write it down and look back at Pinkie.